TreyDettmer/DfaAnimator/README.md

 # DFA Animator
 ## Final Project for my Theory of Computation Course
+### Play the web version at https://calicospartan.itch.io/dfa-animator

-### To Run, open the DfaAnimator/Build folder and run the DfaAnimator.exe file.
+### To Run the desktop version, open the DfaAnimator/Build folder and run the DfaAnimator.exe file.

 ![GIF of the application running](DfaAnimator/demo.gif)